Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Materials and Methods

 \subsection{Satellite Data and Processing}

-We leveraged Sentinel-1 Synthetic Aperture Radar (SAR) data to monitor water management practices across the growing season (April-December 2024).
-We acquired 108 images from ascending orbit — 17 $\times$ 3 from row 27\footnote{An on-board anomaly on Sentinel-1A on June 27-28 led to irrecoverable loss of data and therefore a missing timestep in the row 27} and 19 $\times$ 3 from row 100 — covering the entire state of Punjab.
-Through experimentation, the ascending orbit dataset was shown to have higher performance and was selected for training and inference, focusing on the time period May 1 - December 15, the maximum duration of the \textit{kharif} growing season for rice in Punjab.
-For details please refer to section \ref{sec:temporal-features}.

-SAR data was specifically selected for its cloud-penetrating capabilities, a crucial advantage during the monsoon season when optical imagery is frequently compromised.
-Previous have shown SAR's effectiveness in capturing diverse rice agriculture metrics, including cultural type classification, phenological parameter detection, growing season estimation~\cite{clauss2018estimating, yangSystematicMethodSpatiotemporal2021,sahDiscriminationMonitoringRice2023}, and differentiation between multiple cropping cycles and field-level tillage practices~\cite{singhaHighResolutionPaddy2019, liu2022using}.
-To account for environmental factors influencing irrigation decisions, we integrated ERA5-Land climate reanalysis data~\cite{munoz2021era5}, incorporating daily temperature and precipitation values as contextual variables in our analysis framework.
+We leveraged S1 SAR data to monitor water management practices across the growing season (April - December 2024).
+We acquired 108 images from ascending orbit covering Punjab, focusing on May 1 - December 15\footnote{Through experimentation, the ascending orbit dataset was shown to have higher performance and was selected for training and inference}.
+Previous studies have shown SAR's effectiveness in capturing diverse rice agriculture metrics, including cultural type classification, phenological parameter detection, growing season estimation~\cite{clauss2018estimating, yangSystematicMethodSpatiotemporal2021,sahDiscriminationMonitoringRice2023}, and differentiation between multiple cropping cycles and field-level tillage practices~\cite{singhaHighResolutionPaddy2019, liu2022using}.
+SAR data was also selected for its cloud-penetrating capabilities during the monsoon season.

-All SAR imagery was processed using the SNAP toolbox~\cite{filipponi2019sentinel} to extract time series information at 10-meter spatial resolution.
-We extract Sentinel-1 VV and VH polarization bands from multiple orbit passes over Punjab.
-For each image, we apply standard preprocessing steps: orbit file application, noise removal, radiometric calibration, speckle filtering using multi-temporal refined-Lee filter~\cite{yommy2015sar}, and terrain correction to derive terrain-geocoded backscatter coefficient ($\gamma_0$) at 10-meter resolution~\cite{filipponi2019sentinel}.